-Earlier, Guwahati was known as Hindu kingdom of Kamarupa's capital and went by the name, Pragjyotisa.
-If you want to know the city spiritually, then some of the places which you would love to visit are Kamakhya Temple, Umananda Temple, Navagrah Temple, Moriaatti Jumma Masjid, Rajdhani Maszid.
+Earlier, Guwahati was known as the Hindu kingdom of Kamarupa's capital and went by the name, Pragjyotisa.
+If you want to know the city spiritually, then some of the places which you nust visit are Kamakhya Temple, Umananda Temple, Navagrah Temple, Moriaatti Jumma Masjid, and Rajdhani Maszid.
 For nature lovers, the popular Kaziranga National Park and Nehru Park are some of the most amazing options to explore.

 Falling alongside the mighty Brahmaputra river, there is every reason to visit Guwahati.
 Yes, whether it be discovering nature or indulging your senses in the joyful activities of Guwahati's culture and traditions, this is one of the most prominent destinations where you would definitely get to enjoy your time.